DOVER KENT ARCHIVES

 It was mentioned in the song, "The Maidstone Landlords" in 1798, but referred to as simply as the "Rodney."

-I have also found reference in the Maidstone Telegraph of 1870 saying the pub changed name between 1830 and 1870 to the "Admiral Rodney" but the dates as yet don't appear to tie up.
+I have also found reference in the Maidstone Telegraph of 1870 saying the pub changed name between 1830 and 1870 to the "Admiral Rodney" they are in fact the same pub and I believe was known by both names throughout that period.

 Kentish Gazette 6 August 1819.